 - The director, principal officer, promoter, partner, shareholders, or KMP (key management personnel) must fulfil the fit and proper criteria;

-- The Authorised Verifier must possess the requisite training and experience prescribed by the IRDAI;
+- The Authorized Verifier must possess the requisite training & experience prescribed by the IRDAI;

 - The Insurance Web Aggregator must not perform any activities prohibited under the IRDAI Regulations;

-- The applicant company must not have withdrawn the application for obtaining insurance web aggregator license in the previous financial year;
+- The applicant company must not have withdrawn the application for obtaining an insurance web aggregator license in the previous financial year.

 - The net-worth of an Insurance Web Aggregator can never fall below 100% of the minimum capital requirements;

-- The net-worth of an Insurance Web Aggregator must be reviewed in every half year, i.e., 31st March and 30th In case of non-compliance, a report for non-compliance must be filed within 15 days.
-After that, a web aggregator needs to implement restoration measure within thirty days;
+- The net-worth of an Insurance Web Aggregator must be reviewed every half year, i.e., 30th and 31st March.
+In case of non-compliance, a report for non-compliance must be filed within 15 days.
+After that, a web aggregator needs to implement restoration measures within thirty days;

-- In case the web aggregator fails to maintain the net worth even after thirty days, it needs to cease all the business activities;
+- In case the web aggregator fails to maintain its net worth even after thirty days, it needs to cease all the business activities;

 - A Practising CA issues a duly certified net worth certificate after the finalization of the books of account.

-Documents Needed for Insurance Web Aggregate License Registration
+Documents Required for Insurance Web Aggregate License Registration

-The documents needed for the Insurance Web Aggregate License Registration are:
+The documents required for the Insurance Web Aggregate License Registration are:

 - A copy of the COR (Certificate of Registration) issued by the ROC (Registrar of Companies);

-- Copies of MOA (Memorandum of Association) and AOA (Articles of Association) in case of a company or
+- Copies of MOA (Memorandum of Association) and AOA (Articles of Association) certified by CA;

 - A copy of the LLP Agreement certified by a practising Chartered Accountant;